Arturgouveia1970/math-magician-3/README.md

 # Math Magician Aplication

-> A single page application with a calculator
+> A single page application with a calculator and a nice quote!

 ## Built With